 Divide batter evenly among muffin cups.
 Each muffin cup will be almost to the top.
 About 3/4 full.

 Bake 17 to 21 minutes or until toothpick inserted in center comes out clean and muffins are high and rounded on top.
+The tops of the muffins should not look wet (that means they're not fully cooked).

 Remove muffins from pan to a cooling rack.